socketry/localhost/guides/getting-started/README.md

 ### Files

-The certificate and private key are stored in `~/.localhost/`.
+The certificate and private key are stored in `$XDG_STATE_HOME/localhost.rb/` (defaulting to `~/.local/state/localhost.rb/`).
 You can delete them and they will be regenerated.
 If you added the certificate to your computer's certificate store/keychain, you'll you'd need to update it.

 ## Usage